Bushmills/Anycubic-Kobra-3-rooted/README.md

 It seems that the app will, beginning with v1.4.6, not run on rooted phones any longer.
 This decision disqualifies Anycubic for my uses: Designing the firmware such that the device is hard to use without the app, while restricting the app to unrooted mobile devices is a combination of requirements which I find unacceptable.
 Consequence: Anycubic, you just lost a customer.
 I'll go with less restrictive devices.

+[Kingroon KLP1](https://github.com/Bushmills/Kingroon-KLP1-rooted/wiki) comes with nice and open firmware (full klipper).
+Also Creality, with their K1 and K1 max, finds it valuable to preinstall their devices with klipper.